SirNeirda/godot_procedural_infinite_world/README.md

 - Terrain generation, by default using Godot's Simplex Perlin Noise, but fully extensible and allowing any type of blend or crazy stuff.
 - Terrain LOD.
 Adjustable draw distance.
 - The mesh is generated around the player and cleaned depending on distance.
-- Objects can be spawned throughout the map, customizable and randomizable.
+- Objects can be spawned throughout the map, using Poisson Disc spread logic, here again customizeable.
 - Physics enabled playable character and items.
 - Works surprisingly well on Android